jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 The steps are:
 1. Take a first guess on W and b.
 2. Use the model to compute the result for each sample in the training dataset.
-3. Find the error between the computed value and the true value.
+3. Find the average error between the computed values and the true values.
 4. Compute how this error may change relative to W and b. (**Gradient descent**)
-5. Re-adjust W & b accordingly.
+5. Re-adjust W & b accordingly to reduce the average error.

-We repeat step 2 to 5 many times until $$W$$ and $$b$$ converge to values that have very small combined errors for our samples.
+We repeat step 2 to 5 many times until $$W$$ and $$b$$ until the average error is very small for our samples.

 ### Gradient descent
 **Deep learning is about learning how much it costs.** Step 4 and 5 is called the gradient descent in DL.
 We need a function to measure how good our model is.
 In DL, it is called the **cost function** or **loss function**.
 It measures the difference between our model and the real world.
 Mean square error (MSE) between the true labels and the predicted values is one obvious candidate.